planetscale/vitess-operator/docs/api.md

 </em>
 </td>
 <td>
-<p>Images are not customizable by users at the keyspace level because version
+<p>Images are inherited from the VitessCluster spec, unless the user has
-skew across the cluster is discouraged except during rolling updates, in which case this field is automatically managed by the VitessCluster controller that owns this VitessKeyspace.</p>
+specified keyspace-level overrides.
+Version skew across the cluster is discouraged except during rolling updates, in which case this field is automatically managed by the VitessCluster controller that owns this VitessKeyspace, or else when a user has specified a keyspace-level images on VitessKeyspaceTemplate.</p>
 </td>
 </tr>
 <tr>
 <td>
-<code>imagePullPolicies</code><br/>
+<code>imagePullPolicies</code></br>
 <em>
 <a href="#planetscale.com/v2.VitessImagePullPolicies">
 VitessImagePullPolicies